 i.
 Seal off windows and Doors

-Next, you’ll now need seal off the house or property from the termites – this is especially important for windows and doors.
-Therefore, the bugs won’t easily get into your wooden house – you’ll simply need to seal up the crevices and cracks in the rooftops and sidings.
+Next, you’ll need to seal off the house or property from the termites – this is especially important for windows and doors.
+Therefore, the bugs won’t quickly get into your wooden house – you’ll need to seal up the crevices and cracks in the rooftops and sidings.

 Important is you analyze any possible entry areas that the termites can use and seal them off completely.
-Further, you’ll need inspect the wooden floors and furniture – including beams and joists to ensure that the termites aren’t wrecking havoc on your house.
+Further, you’ll need to inspect the wooden floors and furniture – including beams and joists, to ensure that the termites aren’t wreaking havoc on your house.

 ii.
 Repair Leaking Pipes and Tapes

-So, repair any leaking pipes and tapes – including those of the hot water lines that’re near or around the house.
-Hence, lack of moisture around the home will reduce the conditions necessary for thriving of subterranean termites around then home.
+So, repair any leaking pipes and tapes – including those of the hot water lines near or around the house.
+Hence, the lack of moisture around the home will reduce the conditions necessary for the thriving of subterranean termites.

-Also, mop all the moisture that may be around your house and remove all the water that could be in water puddles around the house or property – or even inside the home.
+Also, mop all the moisture around your house and remove all the water that could be in water puddles around the house or property – or even inside the home.
 Keep the house plus floors and carpets dry and well-aerated all round then year.

 iii.
 Clear idle Wooden Materials

-Such timber may act as good food for the termites and equally a hiding place for subterranean termites (check their treatments) and may also conceal termites inside the dead leaves, and base-work work-spaces.
-Also, you’ll require to remove all clothes piles lying around idle as they’ll provide food (have cellulose) and shelter for termites.
+Such timber may act as good food for the termites and equally a hiding place for subterranean termites (check their treatments) and may also conceal termites inside the dead leaves and base-work work-spaces.
+You’ll also require to remove all clothes piles lying around idle as they’ll provide food (have cellulose) and shelter for termites.